pce-uw-jscript400/w2-express/readme.md

 * **Question:** What type of thing is `app` and what is its purpose?

 * **Your Answer:**

   `app` is a middleware function.
-It's job is to parse incoming requests with JSON payloads.

-### it's a function and has many different methods on it, one of which is `.get()`.
+It's job is to parse incoming requests with JSON payloads and has many different methods on it, one of which is `.get()`.

 - **Question:** What type of thing is `app.get()` and what is its purpose?

 - **Your Answer:**

   `app.get()` it's a function and will return the HTTP request header.
 It will look to see if there is a match with the input.

 - **Question:** What type of thing is `/` and what is its purpose?

 - **Your Answer:**

   `/` is the root or index path/route.
 It's purpose is to return content that has been requested when `app.get()` has found a match for it.

 - **Question:** What type of thing is `req` and what does it represent in the callback?

 - **Your Answer:**

   `req` is an object representing the HTTP request.

 - **Question:** What type of thing is `res` and what does it represent in the callback?

 - **Your Answer:**

-  `res` is an object representing the HTTP response that Express app sends.
+  `res` is an object and it represents the HTTP response that Express app sends.

 - **Question:** What type of thing is `next` and what does it represent in the callback?

 - **Your Answer:**

-  `next()` is a callback function and will represent the next matching route.
+  `next()` is a callback function and tells the app to continue forward and will represent the next matching route.

 - **Question:** Instead of a `GET` request, lets say we want to listen in for a `POST` request.
 What do you think you needs to change?

 - **Your Answer:**

   We can just swap out the `app.get()` to be `app.post()`.

 - **Question:** Right now all of our requests will return a "Status Code" of 200.
 Define what a status code is and research how you could change it.

 - **Your Answer:**

   Status codes help convey whether or not a HTTP request was successfully completed.
 We can chain on the `status()` method like the following `res.status(418)`.

 ---